+- 13. Servers must be at least eighteen (18) years of age. - 14.
 No one under the age of twenty-one (21) will be allowed to consume alcohol at an A-B Tech event or event held on A-B Tech campuses.
-Sponsoring group will need to provide the A-B Tech Event Coordinator with detailed procedures to be followed to prevent service to minors (this is submitted with the "Request to Serve Alcohol" application).
+The sponsoring group will need to provide the A-B Tech Event Coordinator with detailed procedures to be followed to prevent service to minors (this is submitted with the "Request to Serve Alcohol" application). - 15.

-- c.
 A-B Tech Police must be notified at least ten (10) days in advance of the date and time of all events at which alcohol is to be served.
 A-B Tech Police will provide security coverage.
-The sponsoring organization will be responsible for any additional costs associated with that coverage. - d.
-If requested, guests must provide photo identification for proof of age before being served. - e.
-No one under the age of twenty-one (21) may sign a Facilities Usage Agreement for an event where alcohol will be served.

-- f.
-At an event, if anyone is found to have provided an alcoholic beverage to an underage person, A-B Tech Police will respond. - g.
+The sponsoring organization will be responsible for any additional costs associated with that coverage. - 16.
+If requested, guests must provide photo identification for proof of age before being served. - 17.
+No one under the age of twenty-one (21) may sign a Facilities Usage Agreement for an event where alcohol will be served. - 18.
+At an event, if anyone is found to have provided an alcoholic beverage to an underage person, A-B Tech Police will respond. - 19.
 Any member of the College community found to be in violation of the College alcohol policy shall be subject to disciplinary actions by the appropriate College office.
-A-B Tech departments require the approval and signature of the College President if students are to be present at the event. - h.
+A-B Tech departments require the approval and signature of the College President if students are to be present at the event. - 20.
+Violation of these procedures may lead to the termination of the event by an A-B Tech staff person and/or A-B Tech Police. - 21.
 Refer to Policy 308, Use of Facilities, for more information regarding third party events on College property.